micmejia/bible-dump/NKJV/Ezekiel/Ezek 20.md

 Then you shall know that I _am_ the Lord, when I bring you into the land of Israel, into the country _for_ which I raised My hand in an oath to give to your fathers.

 ###### 43
-And there you shall remember your ways and all your doings with which you were defiled; and you shall [^h]loathe yourselves in your own sight because of all the evils that you have committed.
+And there you shall remember your ways and all your doings with which you were defiled; and you shall loathe yourselves in your own sight because of all the evils that you have committed.

 ###### 44
 Then you shall know that I _am_ the Lord, when I have dealt with you for My name's sake, not according to your wicked ways nor according to your corrupt doings, O house of Israel," says the Lord God.' " ## Fire in the Forest